Emergency preparedness drill in Hershey sparked confusion

 Bosler was confused as to why her husband was never alerted that it was a drill.

 The pager mishap wasn’t a one-off.
-Bosler mentioned that the constable of the fire department received the same notification.
+Bosler mentioned that another member of the fire department, also a constable, received the same notification.

-Bosler noted that her husband rushed to the area, “He said he thought it was at Turkey Hill and he went to Turkey Hill locked and loaded and talked to the manager and he even showed the manager the pager of what it said.”
+Bosler said that man rushed to the area.
+“He said he thought it was at Turkey Hill and he went to Turkey Hill locked and loaded and talked to the manager, and he even showed the manager the pager of what it said.”

-The exercise lasted several hours at Hersheypark and Hershey medical center.
+The exercise at Hersheypark and Penn State Hershey Medical Center lasted several hours.
 Derry Township Police partnered with federal, state, local and private groups.